 Apple cider vinegar is also used for weight loss, but there's very little evidence that it produces results.
-A 2013 study published in the Journal of Chiropractic Medicine used apple cider vinegar as part of reduced-calorie diet that included a regimented supplement program.
+A March 2013 study published in the _Journal of Chiropractic Medicin_e used apple cider vinegar as part of reduced-calorie diet that included a regimented supplement program.

 Vinegar, Tea and Your Diet

-Apple cider vinegar and green tea are both calorie-free, and they can help you reduce your calorie intake if you serve them in place of higher-calorie foods or beverages, such as soda or fancy coffee drinks.
+Green tea and apple cider vinegar are both calorie-free, and they can help you reduce your calorie intake if you serve them in place of higher-calorie foods or beverages, such as soda or fancy coffee drinks.
 Apple cider vinegar adds flavor to food without adding any calories.
 Use it as a salad dressing, to make pickled vegetables, add flavor to your grain dishes or as the acidic element in your meat marinade.

 Drink a cup of plain green tea in the mid-morning or mid-afternoon to help control cravings and unhealthy snacking.
 The hot beverage takes time to drink, so it may help keep you occupied until your next meal.

 Potential Side Effects

-There are potential side effects with both apple cider vinegar and green tea.
+There are potential side effects with both green tea and apple cider vinegar.
 Some people may have a difficult time tolerating the vinegar because it's so acidic, and as a case study published in December 2012 by Dutch Magazine for Dentistry demonstrates, apple cider vinegar can erode tooth enamel.